Guest communication

 Example, not a testimonial: A remote worker arrives, opens a laptop, and needs the password before unpacking.
 The win is not a longer message.
 The win is one calm message about WiFi access, with the important detail up front: share the network, password, router location, and where to find troubleshooting steps.

-Copy/paste airbnb wifi password message templates
+Copy/paste Airbnb WiFi password message templates

-Use these airbnb wifi password message examples as starting points.
+Use these Airbnb WiFi password message examples as starting points.
 Replace the placeholders, keep the tone human, and link to your guest guide when the answer needs more detail.

 Warm version